ngs2410/smarter-complete/README.md

 beginning to end, in one go.

-Of course, in all programming there are idioms that machine learning should be able to identify and take advantage of without language specific training.
+Of course, in all programming there are idioms that machine learning should be able to identify and take advantage of without having to be given a (human composed) enumeration of language specific rules.
 For example, after examining a large body of code, the ML system should know that require statements often come at the top of most node.js files, that async and underscore are popular libraries, that typing "var _ " is extremely likely to